Storms spawn twisters in Mississippi, kill driver in Georgia - WTMJ

 Calhoun County Sheriff Greg Pollan said Calhoun City also “was hit hard.”

 “Light poles have been snapped off.
 Trees in a few homes.
 Trees on vehicles.
 Damage to several businesses.
-Fortunately we have had no reports at this time of injuries,” Pollan posted on Facebook, asking people to stay off the roads.
-“Emergency personnel are working feverishly to open the roads as quickly as possible.”
+Fortunately we have had no reports at this time of injuries,” Pollan posted on Facebook.

+“I don’t even recognize my neighborhood anymore,” resident Martha Edmond told the Northeast Mississippi Daily Journal after a tree poked a hole in her roof, causing heavy water damage.
+Two locations of a metal fabrication company were heavily damaged.

 News outlets also reported tornados near Yazoo City, Byram and Tchula earlier Sunday.